 The race officials said that they were only enforcing the rules that forbid women at that time from competing in races longer than a mile-and-a-half.
 Switzer and other women runners tried to convince the Boston Athletic Association to allow women into the marathon.
 Finally, five years later, in 1972, women were officially welcomed to run the Boston Marathon for the first time.

-According to the Boston Athletic Association, Boston was the first major marathon to admit women and this opened the floodgates for women’s participation globally.
+According to the Boston Athletic Association, Boston was the first major marathon to admit women, and this opened the floodgates for women’s participation globally.

 Kathrine Switzer went on to run the Boston Marathon eight times, and posted her personal best time of two hours and 51 minutes in 1975.
 Switzer played a major part of getting the women’s marathon accepted officially into the Olympic Games in 1984.

 In 2014, for the first time in history, 61 percent of U.S. half-marathon finishers were women, and the percentage of female marathoners is getting much closer to 50 percent, according to Running USA State of the Sport Reports.
-As of 2015, Running USA reports that the marathon with the highest percentage of female finishers is the Wineglass Marathon in New York, which is 60 percent female.
+As of 2015, Running USA reported that the marathon with the highest percentage of female finishers is the Wineglass Marathon in New York, which is 60 percent female.

 What Do YOU Think?